astout55555/astout55555/README.md

 ## Hi there 👋

 Welcome to my GitHub profile page!
-I'm Alex Stout, a software engineer who's been working with JavaScript/TypeScript and Ruby-based tech stacks for about 4 years now.
+I'm Alex Stout, a software engineer who's been working with JavaScript/TypeScript and (secondarily) Ruby-based tech stacks for about 4 years now.
+More recently I've developed a working proficiency with Python, too.
 Most of my work is open-source, either contributions to established software like Firefox and Mastra, or projects that I've built myself or with a small team.

 - 📫 How to reach me: alex.stout55555@gmail.com
 - 😄 Pronouns: they/them